 - North Side - Lakefront: If you prefer moving to Chicago’s lakefront, Lincoln Park and Lakeview are within walking distance, immediately north of the downtown area.
 Lincoln Park is a relatively calm and family-friendly neighborhood with tree-lined streets, good public schools and a low crime rate.
-Apartments and brownstones are readily available here, and residents can enjoy all 1,208 acres of the neighborhood’s namesake park along with its zoo.
+Apartments and brownstones are readily available here, and residents can enjoy all 1,208 acres (4,888 m2) of the neighborhood’s namesake park along with its zoo.
 Similarly, Lakeview has plenty of green spots.
 The second-largest community area in Chicago is known for the pride parade held each June, its endless options for bars, as well as its thriving theater and comedy scene.

 - North Side: Lincoln Square and Roscoe Village are some of the preferred living spaces among people moving to Chicago’s North Side.
 Lincoln Square, a once German-influenced neighborhood, offers a variety of music, arts, and crafts.
 Single-family homes are common here, which naturally attracts many families with children.
-The area is safe, not too far from downtown, and there is a wealth of outdoor activities along the Chicago River.
+Roscoe Village is safe, not too far from downtown, and there is a wealth of outdoor activities along the Chicago River.
 The brick homes and the number of families living there give the neighborhood a friendly small-town feel.

-- Downtown: If you are moving to Chicago without children and will be working in the city with a relatively comfortable income, this central neighborhood might be your best bet, as you’ll be right in Chicago’s financial and governmental heart.
+- Downtown: If you are moving to Chicago without children and will be working in the city with a relatively comfortable income, the Loop neighborhood might be your best bet, as you’ll be right in Chicago’s financial and governmental heart.
 The striking architecture and the various cultural attractions make the Loop a great place to settle.

 - South Side: Hyde Park offers pretty much anything from small studio apartments to mid-sized mansions.
 Home of the University of Chicago, it is popular among students and consequently, it is one of Chicago’s most ethnically diverse neighborhoods.
 If you are looking for international flair, you can surely find it here!

 Before moving into your new home in Chicago, get informed about your rights and duties as a tenant in our guide to renting accommodation in the US.